 Requests to graduate must be received by Enrollment Services approximately 6 months in advance of the expected graduation date (Check the Schedule of Classes for the date).

-These requirements must be completed within 6 years from when the first course on the Program of Study was completed, including academic leaves, or the student's degree program will be terminated.
+These degree requirements must be completed within 7 years from when the first course on the Program of Study was completed, including academic leaves, or the student's degree program will be terminated.